 All Department of Family and Children Services offices are open Monday through Friday, except weekends and holidays.
 Office hours are usually from 8:00 a.m. to 5:00 pm.

 Call your local county department for the office hours in your area.
-Online applications are available Monday through Friday from 8:00 a.m. to 4:00 p.m. via the Georgia COMPASS website at: www.compass.ga.gov.
+Online applications are available 24 hours a day via the Georgia Georgia website at: https://gateway.ga.gov/access/.